We support a number of academic biodiversity initiatives.

 The University has been active in replacing bottled water coolers with plumbed in alternatives.
 While this increases mains water consumption, it avoids an array of environmental issues associated with the transportation, disposal and use of bottled water supplies.
 It is also significantly less expensive.

-Full details of our Water performance in recent years is ;available in our Utilities Reports.
+Details of our Water performance is included as part of our Energy Reports.

 While the University has an institutional role in reducing water consumption, staff and students also have an important role to play.